 - Upload the badged plugin folder to the

 - Activate the plugin through the Plugins menu in WordPress

 - (optional) Adjust options under Settings > Badged.
-Upon activation the plugin sets first option by default:
+Upon activation the plugin sets both options by default:

 - new default style based on iOS 7

 - new setting to switch back to pre-iOS 7 style